of 1st Choice

 This booklet will appeal to those who recognise that successful execution of sustainability initiatives is more about being the answer than having the answer, hence the critical importance of a psychology of sustainability.
 Indeed we go beyond ‘maintain’ and ‘sustain’, and advocate ‘attain’ new heights and thrive.
 Futurist John Naisbitt (who has laid down and advocates the balancing principle that more high-tech demands more high-touch) has wisely stated that “The most exciting breakthroughs of the 21st century will not occur because of technology but because of an expanding concept of what it means to be human”.
 (Megatrends: ten new directions transforming our lives Warner Books 1984).

 The field is saturated with books selling sets of concepts, frameworks, processes and activities.
 From the Inside Out is different because it rests on the foundational philosophy of who the implementers need to BE before what they DO will be applied with purpose and passion, and last.
 Our handbook presents a unique concept and practical model of the interrelated elements of successfully implementing sustainability in any organisation.
 It is loaded with tips, references, stories, activities and case studies.
+Readers learn how (in the specific context of sustainability) to become mindful, decisive, adaptable and forward-looking.

 It gives you the WHY? of going beyond and deeper; of journeying away from the standard, limiting ways in which business may be conducted at present: